huaweicloud-latam/knowledge-base/docs/compute/functiongraph/custom-container-image.md

 # FunctionGraph

-Acesse o serviço FunctionGraph no console da Huawei Cloud e navegue até a página Functions \> Function List.
-Clique em “Create Function”.
+Access the FunctionGraph service in the Huawei Cloud console and navigate to the Functions \> Function List page.
+Click “Create Function”.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image14.png)

-Selecione a opção “Container Image”, “HTTP Function”, dê um nome para a função, selecione a agency criada no item 4.0 deste documento e selecione a imagem do SWR.
+Select the “Container Image”, “HTTP Function” option, give the function a name, select the agency created in item 4.0 of this document, and select the SWR image.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image15.png)

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image16.png)

-Também é possível configurar opções adicionais do container, como o comando CMD de startup, argumentos de execução, User ID e Group ID.
+You can also configure additional container options, such as the CMD startup command, execution arguments, User ID, and Group ID.

-**<span class="underline">Importante:</span>** O User ID padrão utilizado é o 1003, e o User ID relativo ao usuário root de sistemas UNIX não pode ser utilizado.
-Para a execução de funções baseadas em imagens de containers, recomenda-se criar um novo usuário com UID = 1003 e definir esse usuário como sendo o USER no momento de build da imagem.
+**<span class="underline">Important:</span>** The default User ID used is 1003, and the User ID corresponding to the root user on UNIX systems cannot be used.
+To execute functions based on container images, it is recommended to create a new user with UID = 1003 and set this user as the USER when building the image.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image17.png)

-Tendo criada a função, clique em “Test” para testar a função criada.
+Once you have created the function, click “Test” to test the created function.

-Confirme o exemplo de requisição HTTP recebida e clique em “Create”.
+Confirm the example of the HTTP request received and click “Create”.

-Clique novamente em “Test” para realizar o teste da função criada.
+Click “Test” again to test the created function.

 ![](/huaweicloud-knowledge-base/assets/images/Functiongraph-Custom-Container-Image/media/image18.png)